rptine/PasswordEncrypt/README.md

 # PasswordEncrypt
-Input a list of usernames and passwords and save the public key produced by the program in any place and the private key produced by the program in a private place.
-Output will be encrypted version of the list that can be safely stored and then unencrypted using the program.
+Input the name of a text file containing a list of usernames and passwords, select encrypt, and the program will output a text file containing the public key, a text file containing the private key and a text file containing an encrypted version of the list that of passwords.

+Input the name of a text file containing an encrypted list of usernames and passwords, select decrypt, input the name of a text file containing the public key that was given, input the name of the text file containing the private key that was given and the program will output a text file containing your decrypted list of usernames and passwords.